Eric Turner (American football): Illness and death

 On May 28, 2000, Turner would be rushed to Los Robles Hospital & Medical Center in Thousand Oaks, California via ambulance after reportedly having trouble breathing.
 He would be admitted into intensive care and died six hours after arrival at the age of 31.
-The cause of Turner’s death was listed as “complications of abdominal cancer.”
+The cause of Turner's death was listed as "complications of abdominal cancer."

 Upon his death, teammate Napoleon Kaufman said "He was compassionate and a class act.
 It was truly a pleasure to have known Eric and I will miss him."
 Another teammate, Greg Biekert, said "He always brought his competitive nature to the team, especially on defense.
 He was truly someone who you wanted around, I mean in life, too."

 In 2001, he was named to the Ventura County Sports Hall of Fame.
 The football field at Ventura High School is named in his honor.
+He was later inducted into the UCLA Athletics Hall of Fame in 2008.